-In Reception, we follow the Early Years Foundation Stage Curriculum.
+In EYFS at GBP, we follow the Early Years Foundation Stage Curriculum.
 There are seven areas of learning.
 All areas of learning and development are important and inter-connected.
 Three areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.

 - develop a positive sense of themselves and others